Swapnil-bo/FossilAI/README.md

 ---

 <p align="center">
-  Built by <a href="https://github.com/yourusername">Swapnil Hazra</a> · Powered by Gemini + Groq · Visualized with React Flow
+  Built by <a href="https://github.com/yourusername">Swapnil Hazra</a> · Powered by Gemini + Groq · Visualized with React Flow.
 </p>